Controlling Language and Diffusion Models by Transporting Activations: Transporting Neuron Activations

 Estimating and storing all $ML$ transport maps would therefore require dealing with as many quantile and CDF functions.
 Unfortunately, parameterizing each of these could quickly become intractable, which is why we scale down ambitions to simplify further our working hypothesis to only consider \textit{affine} transport maps.

 Each of the $ML$ activations we consider results in two families of reals: source $(a^1_{m\ell}, \dots, a^n_{m\ell})$ and targets $(b^1_{m\ell}, \dots, b^n_{m\ell})$.
 Simpifying notations, we drop mentions to $m$ and $\ell$ to focus on values $A:=(a^1, \dots, a^n)$ and $B:=(b^1, \dots, b^n)$ each in $\mathbb{R}^n$.
 We propose to consider the simple proxy task of finding \textit{affine} maps that push $A$ to $B$ efficiently.
-The best such affine map is denoted \linear, and defined in \Cref{def:linear}.
+We present such an affine map, denoted \linear, in \Cref{def:linear}.
 Despite its simplicity, we show in \Cref{subsec:other-methods-as-ot} that many state-of-the-art methods boil down to even simpler approximations and heuristics.

 \begin{definition}[\linear] Given samples $A=(a^1, \dots, a^{n})$ and $B=(b^{1}, \dots, b^{n})$ and a cost function $c:\mathbb{R}\times \mathbb{R}\rightarrow \mathbb{R}$, the \linear map trained with these samples is defined as where $\omega,\beta$ are the minimizers of $\min_{\omega, \beta} \sum_i c\big(b^{(i)}, \omega a^{(i)} + \beta\big)$, and can be recovered in closed form when $c(a,b):=(a-b)^2$, as